 Nutrition Per Serving (Estimate)

-If you are enjoying this Kale and Butternut Squash Salad, also check out:
+If you're enjoying this Kale and Butternut Squash Salad recipe, also check out:

 Just made this salad for lunch and holy amazing!!!!
 The dressing has such great flavor.
 New favorite fall salad.